 There is a good selection of eating places within driving distance of Glenmalure PInes.
 Rathdrum has several pubs which do excellent food – try Jacob’s Well – and Bates restaurant.
 The Glenmalure Lodge is ten minutes by car along the valley.

-In addition to the Glenmalure Golf Club, there are golf courses in County Wicklow at (deep breath!):
+Please note that Glenmalure Golf Club has now closed.
+However, here are golf courses in County Wicklow at (deep breath!):

 Arklow, Baltinglass, Blainroe, Boystown, Bray, Charlesland, Coollattin, Delgany, Djouce, Druids Glen, The European, Glen Mill, Glen of the Downs, Greystones, Kilcoole, Millbrook, Old Conna, Powerscourt, Rathsallagh, Roundwood, Seafield, Slade Valley, Tulfarris, Vartry Lakes, Wicklow, Woodbrook and Woodenbridge.